 Unalaska's Camp Qungaayux celebrated its twentieth anniversary this year.

-Before you check out the opening this weekend, KUCB’s Laura Kraegel has the story from this summer’s Camp Q, where tribal leaders were already looking ahead to the next 20 years.
+KUCB's Laura Kraegel has the story from Humpy Cove, where the Qawalangin Tribe is already looking ahead to the next 20 years.

 It's a clear day at Humpy Cove, and dozens of kids are chattering along the shore.
 Their careful eyes are trained on the water.